tcolar/pubg_mobile/attachments.md

 #### Half grip:

-Does not seem all that useful with single fire
+Helps a little but not as much as with auto fire, thumb grip seems a bit better

 ![](grips/sks_half_1.PNG) ![](grips/sks_half_2.PNG) ![](grips/sks_half_3.PNG) ![](grips/sks_half_4.PNG)